MLortki/ADA2018-Project-Quality-of-Space-AMG/README.md

 - Dealing with any data inconsistencies, based on descriptive statistics.

-# List of datasets
+# List of Zurich city datasets
-Add here some questions you have for us, in general or project-specific.

 List of Datasets used (Zurich, zip code level info given as well), that will serve as Metrics for quality of space/life: